chill0516/Elk-Stack-Project/README.md

 These files have been tested and used to generate a live ELK deployment on Azure.
 They can be used to either recreate the entire deployment pictured above.
 Alternatively, select portions of the _____ file may be used to install only certain pieces of it, such as Filebeat.

   - _TODO: Enter the playbook file._
-  - _Note: Use the [Filebeat Configuration YML](https://github.com/chill0516/Elk-Stack-Project/blob/main/Ansible/filebeat-configuration.yml) to add/remove values from the table_.
+  - _Note: Use the [Filebeat Configuration YML](https://github.com/chill0516/Elk-Stack-Project/blob/main/Ansible/filebeat-configuration.yml) to look at the Filebeat Configuration YML_.
+  - _Note: Use the [Filebeat Playbook YML](https://github.com/chill0516/Elk-Stack-Project/blob/main/Ansible/filebeat-playbook.yml) to look at the Filebeat Playbook YML.

 This document contains the following details:
 - Description of the Topologu